nat-n/poethepoet/README.rst

 ✅ Task are run in poetry's virtualenv by default

-✅ Tasks can be shell commands or references to python functions (like tool.poetry.scripts)
+✅ Tasks can be commands (with or without a shell) or references to python functions (like tool.poetry.scripts)

 ✅ Short and sweet commands with extra arguments passed to the task :bash:`poe [options] task [task_args]`

-✅ Tasks can reference environmental variables as if they were evaluated by a shell
+✅ Tasks can specify and reference environmental variables as if they were evaluated by a shell

+✅ Tasks are self documenting, with optional help messages (just run poe without arguments)

 Installation
 ============